Greenland (film): Release

 In March 2019, STX Entertainment acquired distribution rights to the film.
 It was originally scheduled to be theatrically released on June 12, 2020, but was delayed to July 30, 2020, and then August 14, 2020, due to the COVID-19 pandemic.
 Its domestic release was again delayed on July 24, moving to September 25, 2020.
 The film's release schedule includes Belgium (July 29), France (August 5), and Scandinavia (August 12).
 On September 14, it was announced the film's American release has been delayed again, this time to sometime later in 2020.

 On September 30, the studio announced the film would be skipping theaters and going to be available to buy via video on demand on October 13, before being made available to rent on October 27.
 The following day, the studio announced the film had its U.S. pay TV and streaming rights sold to HBO for $20–30 million, who would release it in early 2021 and have it stream on HBO Max and Amazon Prime for the United Kingdom, Canada, and Australia releases.
 It was later reported the VOD release date had been pushed to December 18.
 The studio spent an estimated $10 million promoting the film domestically.

+Greenland was released on 4K Ultra HD Blu-ray on March 31, 2026.